Posted March 1st, 2022 by SimpliSafe

 Discovering you have been burgled can be a real shock to the system.
 We all know that it’s a threat, but no one ever believes it will happen to them.
-It’s important to know exactly what you should do in the unfortunate event that it does happen.
+With statistics revealing that over 267 thousand burglaries took place across England and Wales between 2020 and 2021, it’s important to know exactly what you should do in the unfortunate event that a burglary does happen.

 Before you do anything else, try to stay calm and suppress any emotions you may be feeling.
 It’s completely natural to feel scared, angry and anxious, but dealing with the aftermath correctly will make the future a lot smoother.
 Try to keep a clear head if you can and when you feel able to, take the following actions.